darknight2590/eminence-hud/README.md

 * [mumble-voip](https://github.com/FrazzIe/mumble-voip-fivem)

 # Our Recommendations for the full hud experience!
-* [qb-radar](https://github.com/Eminence-Studios/qb-radar) - you're definitely going to want this radar (minimap), it goes perfect with our hud
+* [qb-radar](https://github.com/Eminence-Studios/qb-radar) - you're definitely going to want this radar (minimap), it goes perfect with our hud :)
-* [qb-sound](https://github.com/Eminence-Studios/qb-radar) - you're definitely going to want this radar (minimap), it goes perfect with our hud
+* [qb-seatbelt](https://github.com/Eminence-Studios/qb-seatbelt) - you're definitely going to want this seatbelt script, it goes perfect with our hud :)
-* [qb-sound](https://github.com/Eminence-Studios/qb-radar) - you're definitely going to want this radar (minimap), it goes perfect with our hud
+* [qb-sound](https://github.com/Eminence-Studios/qb-sound) - you're definitely going to want these sounds, it goes perfect with our hud :)

 # Features
 * Voice proximity radial icon displayed when [shouting, talking normally, or whispering]